 Ultimately Meditation is a unified process that grants you freedom, joy and profound insight into existence.

 There is a mistaken view that this requires extraordinary effort.
 That is a false view.

 What it takes is relaxation and letting go.
 The “effort” required is - you must put aside all the excuses and sit yourself down and do it morning and evening for 5 minutes or more.
 After you start, all effort must cease and you relax.
 The “effort” is in sitting yourself down.
 Once you sit down, you relax.
 In fact, on the days you least “feel” like meditating, you can benefit the most because meditation will release those “off” feelings and after meditation your day will be more productive.

-In meditation, you focus on an “object of meditation” (the breath or a feeling of happiness) while relaxing and gently smiling.
-The difference between meditating and day dreaming is when you find your mind has wandered off the object of meditation (and it will, many times), recognize this, release the distraction into the background, relax any tension you feel from that distraction, re-simile, return to the object of meditation, and gently repeat this cycle as necessary.
+In meditation, while relaxing you gently keep your attention on an “object of meditation” (the breath or a feeling of happiness).
+The difference between meditating and day dreaming is when you find your mind has wandered off the object of meditation (and it will, many times), recognize this, release the distraction into the background, relax any tension you feel from that distraction, smile, return to the object of meditation, and gently repeat this cycle as necessary.
 Buddhist monk Bante Vamarlaramsi calls this the “6Rs” - recognize, release, relax, re-smile, return, repeat.